LIFESTYLE FOR HEALTH

+IX.
 AVOIDING TOXIC EXPOSURES

 A healthy lifestyle means moderation in all good things, and avoidance, if possible, of all that is toxic.
 Poisons are poisons.
 They are rarely ever helpful or needed for any reason.
 I have classified toxins according to their sources below: